unlistedphenomena/nexuswizz/src/content/contributing/translation-program/translators-guide/index.md

 ### Writing system {#writing-system}

-xircanet is available in a number of languages, using alternative writing systems (or writing scripts) to Latin.
+nexus.org is available in a number of languages, using alternative writing systems (or writing scripts) to Latin.

 All of the content should be translated using the correct writing system for your language, and should not include any words, written using Latin characters.